hcwang95/P2PChat/README.md

 ```
 python3 P2PChat.py localhost 32340 50000
 ```
-Note that the last argument is the port number which is needed to change if multiple clients are initialized
+Note that the last argument is the port number which is needed to change if multiple clients are initialized.

 ## Versioning